trueheart78/trueheart78.com/now.md

 * Studying _The Rails 5 Way_.
 * Playing _Overwatch_ on PS4.
 * Playing _Undertale_ on Vita.
+* Playing _Life is Strange: Before the Storm - Episode 1_ on PS4.
 * Playing _Dead Cells_ on PC.
   + This game is awesome.
 * Learning to cook.